coot/heyting-algebras/README.md

 algebra is a Heyting algebra via `a ==> b = not a \/ b` (using the lattice notation for `or`).
 It is very handy in expression conditional logic.

-Some basic examples of Heyting algebras:
+Some examples of Heyting algebras:
 * `Bool` is a Boolean algebra
 * `(Ord a, Bounded a) => a`; the implication is defined as: if `a ≤ b` then `a ⇒ b = maxBound`; otherwise `a ⇒ b = b`; e.g. integers with both `±∞` (it can